CryptoLover705/Astra-MN_Setup/README.md

 ###  https://discord.gg/xT84n4T

-## For Windows setups, use this config in your masternode.conf or northern.conf (depending on if you are using a VPS or local wallet)
+## For Windows setups, use this config in your masternode.conf or Astracoin.conf (depending on if you are using a VPS or local wallet)

 ```bash
 rpcuser=<RANDOMUSERNAME>